YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/README.md

 - Group members: Yu Sheng Chan, Brycen Hillukka, Hayden Scott, Brandon Wieberdink

-> This project is sponsored by a grant from the Emerson cooperation.
+> This project is sponsored by a grant from the Emerson corporation.

 - A senior design capstone project.
 Worked with three others (Brycen, Hayden, Brandon) to develop this system.
 I am in charge of developing the Arduino measuring system as well as the program for the Augmented Reality (AR) headset.